 Conversely, if an organization drags their feet on a decision and can’t really provide concrete reasoning behind their stalling, this creates a negative experience.
 If the candidate is ultimately offered the position, a seed of doubt has been planted as to their suitability.
 If the candidate is not chosen after weeks of being strung along, you can be sure they will share their negative experience with others, thus tarnishing your brand in the community.

 The fear of missing out will always lurk in the shadows.
 The best way to combat it is to be prepared.
-You don’t buy a house without knowing what are must-have features.
+You don’t buy a house without knowing what the must-have features are.
 Likewise, don’t start looking for a top executive without having a predetermined list of qualifications.
 You can avoid FOMO with some intentional forethought.

 Don’t Hold Out for the Purple Unicorn – they simply don’t exist

 Our clients are seeking top talent that is the right fit for their organization.
 We want to deliver exactly what they’re looking for.
 However, if the final decision maker feels there is still an elusive, potentially imaginable, “purple unicorn” still out there, a hiring decision will never be made.
 This is an understandable, but crippling fear.

 The best way for an organization to be decisive when hiring a key executive is to know exactly what they are looking for before the hiring process begins.
 Then communicate that clearly to an executive search firm that takes the time to listen.
 At Centennial, we want to have a thorough understanding of our client’s needs.
 We are diligent to ask questions until we feel certain we know what you’re looking for.

 Know what you’re looking for and snatch it up when you see it.
 This forethought will allow you to bypass FOMO during your next major decision – personal or professional.